dmendres/DataProductsProject/PowderFinderPitch.md

 The problem?
 Finding safe "recipes" to match the components at hand (powder type, primer, and bullets for a given cartridge).
 - Load data requires extensive testing in pressure barrels
-- The data is developed by component vendors, so they tend to cover one vendor's bullets or one brand of powders.
+- The data is developed by component vendors, so publications tend to cover one vendor's bullets or one brand of powders.
 - Even the bullet manufacturers don't have the resources to test all appropriate powders.
 - Collections only consolidate vendor-published data, with gaps.
 - For example, the powder ranking table has 117 different powders, but our test data (albeit limited to a few cartridges) references a grand total of 24 powders!